FractalFir/rustc_codegen_clr/README.md

 ### Q: Is this useless since I can already load shared libraries from C#?

 **A**: *The Rust APIs this codegen exposes to C#/F# code are only slightly easier to use than those exposed by a .so or .dll Rust library.
 Interop still requires some effort, but the Rust code is bundled with everything else.
 Types used from C# are guaranteed to be the same as those in C#, preventing mismatch issues.
 All types can be safely sent between Rust and C#, with exactly the same layout.
 Additionally, since all Rust code compiled with this codegen can be bundled with C#/F# code, you no longer need to ship different versions of the library for different architectures.
-Any architecture supported by CLR works out of the box, without the exact same binary.*
+Any architecture supported by CLR works out of the box, using the exact same assembly.*

 *You can also avoid the cost of switching between code running within and outside the runtime.
 This cost is not unbearable, but it is not easily eliminated, and reducing it can have safety penalties.
 In this case, all code runs within the runtime, meaning there is no transition between code running inside and outside the runtime.*